 Oil painting is wonderful when you paint in layers.
 Big juicy paint strokes add the magic to a painting.
 The trick is to keep your paintings small, but generously layered.
 Put that small painting in a chunky frame and you have a real show-stopper.
 Beginners often mistake large paintings as better paintings, but then to save paint the artist skimps on layers and ends up with a starved canvas.
 Not good.

-There are many wonderful resources at excellent prices online, such as my courses on Udemy.
-Of course there is YouTube and many other video resources.
+There are many wonderful resources at excellent prices online.
+Of course, there is also YouTube and many other video resources.
 Once again it is tempting to buy tons of instructional courses and videos.
 Time spent actually painting is more important, so start with learning the basics well.
 Practice.
 The work you do will ultimately save you money as you learn to use your materials effectively.

 Do you have tips for budget conscious artists?
 What creative ways have you found to stretch your funds?
 What suggestions do you have for artists just starting out?
 Please share them below.